 *If an incoming resident had one board exam failure or one-course failure, entry into Osteopathic Recognition is at the discretion of the Director of Osteopathic Education after reviewing the resident’s medical school record.
 If there was more than one board failure or course failure in medical school, then the applicant is not able to enter into Osteopathic Recognition.

-B. Completion of required readings, video reviews, and post-tests prior to entering residency:
+B. Completion of required readings, video reviews, and post-tests prior to entering into a designated osteopathic position:

 1. Foundations of Osteopathic Medicine.
 3rd ed./Published under the auspices of the American Osteopathic Association; Exec.
 Editor Anthony G Chila.
 Pub.
 Lippincott Williams & Wilkins; 201l.